tplatt37/aws-todo-app/DEMO.md

 *** Make sure you give permissions to the BUCKET CONTENTS *** arn:aws:s3:::todo-exports-123456789012-dev/*

+(Make sure to enable pop-up when you retry)

 # SNS

 ## Create SNS Topic

-1. Create a topic named "test"
+1. Create a STANDARD topic named "todo"
 2. Add an Email subscription - make sure it works (You MUST "Confirm Subscription")

 ## Configure App to use the SNS Topic

-3. Create a LAUNCH TEMPLATE so you can easily revise settings
+3. Go create a NEW VERSION of your launch template
 4. Add
-SNS_TOPIC_ARN=arn:aws:sns:us-east-1:123456789012:test
+SNS_TOPIC_ARN=arn:aws:sns:us-east-1:123456789012:todo
 To the line that launches nodejs.
 This sets another environment variable.
 5. Launch instance from this template